How common are mast cell tumors?

 Why is it so important to make a diagnosis?

-A few things that we (oncologists) take into consideration when deciding on the optimal treatment include:
+A few things that we (oncologists) take into consideration when deciding on the optimal treatment for an individual patient include:

 (1) Is there 2 cm of normal skin around the tumor so we can achieve "clean margins" (100% of tumor cells removed from the skin)?